702 – Firearms Control, Qualifications, and Training

 The training curriculum will be established by the HCSO Academy staff and shall meet or exceed minimum TCOLE requirements.

 a.
 Deputies must qualify annually per the HCSO Academy schedule.

 b.
 A deputy enrolled in the patrol rifle course will be allowed to shoot the qualification course twice in an attempt to obtain a qualifying score.

 If a qualifying score is not obtained after the second attempt, the deputy will be dropped from the course and must enroll into and pass a subsequent patrol rifle course.

-A patrol rifle must be safely secured while
+b.
+A patrol rifle must be safely secured while:

-Authority to revoke authorization to carry a patrol rifle
+a.
+Authority to revoke authorization to carry a patrol rifle:

 Any supervisor shall temporarily revoke the privilege to carry a patrol rifle in the following circumstances:

 iii.
 Accidental discharge of the patrol rifle without injuries,